La Belle Nice: District by District

 Boulevard Debouchage, the continuation of Boulevard Victor Hugo, is another grand, tree-lined boulevard with some fabulous Art-Deco and Bourgeois buildings.
 The area between Debouchage and Avenue Felix Faures is undergoing some development at the moment with developers flocking in to renovate old apartments and construct new-builds.
 This area has a multitude of furniture shops and bookstores, while there are also French-language schools and a private business school.

 The Museum of Modern and Contemporary Art, located close to Place Garibaldi, offers numerous exhibitions throughout the year from such luminaries as Yves Klein.
-Across the road, the Acropolis is a large conference and exhibition centre which draws many businessmen to the Riviera.
+Across the road, the Acropolis is a large conference and exhibition center which draws many businessmen to the Riviera.
 The Treaty of Nice was signed here on the 26th of February 2001.
 The museum and conference center are built on the site of the former river which ran through Nice and historically divided the old, medieval town from the newer 19th and early 20th-century Belle Epoque areas.
+But, it won't be here for long as the city plans to demolish it and continue the Promenade de Paillon, turning it into another beautiful and pedestrian-friendly green space.
+Property along this new park will surely increase in value and become highly desirable.

 The Niçoise style of architecture is prominent in central Nice, and this is characterized by green window shutters and ample balconies.
 Prices in central Nice are slightly lower than areas like the Musicians Quarter but are very popular with local French and foreign expatriate buyers.